pushover/pushover.github.io/readme.txt

 Gameplay
 -----------

-The task of the game is to rearrange the dominoes on the different patforms so that you can start a chainreation that makes all dominoes topple over.
+The task of the game is to rearrange the dominoes on the different platforms so that you can start a chainreaction that makes all dominoes topple over.
 You may rearrange all dominoes (except for one kind of domino) and place them wherever suitable (except in front of the door).